NY attorney general subpoenas Trump, Ivanka, Donald Jr.: reports - NewsBreak

 The dispute was made public when the judge set a briefing schedule Monday on the matter, CNN added .

-Eric Trump , who served as an executive vice president at the company, has already been subpoenaed and provided his testimony late last year, CNN also noted.2021 taxes: IRS deadline back in April despite pandemic
+Eric Trump , who served as an executive vice president at the company, has already been subpoenaed and provided his testimony late last year, CNN also noted.Iran calls for Trump, Pompeo to face trial for Soleimani assassination

 The attorney general’s office also previously subpoenaed former President Trump with a deadline of Jan.
 7, a move the former president’s lawyers have said they would fight.